When is Winter Love Island on ITV2? New host, cast, location and your questions answered

-Strap your self in, of us Winter Love Island has lastly landed – the primary of TWO Love Island sequence in 2020!
+Strap your self in, of us Winter Love Island has lastly landed – the primary of TWO Love Island collection in 2020!

-There may be loads of change (and never a lot change in any respect) because the ITV actuality sequence embarks on its first winter outing, which has seen many twists and turns.
+There may be lots of change (and never a lot change in any respect) because the ITV actuality collection embarks on its first winter outing, which has seen many twists and turns.

-Within the change division, there will probably be a brand new location and a brand new host with South Africa and Laura Whitmore stepping in respectively.
+Within the change division, there shall be a brand new location and a brand new host with South Africa and Laura Whitmore stepping in respectively.

-That is additionally the primary sequence to characteristic feminine twins Jess and Eve, who’ve induced a significant stir within the villa as model new bombshells.
+That is additionally the primary collection to function feminine twins Jess and Eve, who’ve triggered a serious stir within the villa as model new bombshells.

-Nevertheless, we will nonetheless count on the identical Love Island motion that has stored us utterly hooked for the previous 5 years.
+Nonetheless, we are able to nonetheless anticipate the identical Love Island motion that has saved us fully hooked for the previous 5 years – and similar to the Sherif scandal final yr, – we’ve already had one shock exit after Ollie selected to stop the villa after simply three days.

-So, earlier than we ask “winter to do one,” right here’s every little thing it’s worthwhile to know in regards to the upcoming sequence of Love Island on ITV2 together with who’s collaborating, methods to watch it and who our new host is…
+So, earlier than we ask “winter to do one,” right here’s every thing you want to know concerning the upcoming collection of Love Island on ITV2 together with who’s collaborating, watch it and who our new host is…

 What time is Love Island on TV?

 Love Island began on Sunday 12th January on ITV2 at 9pm.
-Now the sequence is again, it’s going to air each evening at 9pm, aside from Saturdays – by which we’re handled to Love Island: Unseen Bits.
+Now the collection is again, it’s going to air each night time at 9pm, aside from Saturdays – wherein we’re handled to Love Island: Unseen Bits.
 Additionally on Saturdays, Iain Stirling will current a particular model of Love Island which runs down some unseen moments from the week.

 January, don’t be such a soften.